taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 defmodule AuthExampleWeb.Auth.Pipeline do
   use Guardian.Plug.Pipeline,
   otp_app: :auth_example,
   module: AuthExampleWeb.Auth.Guardian,
   error_handler: AuthExampleWeb.Auth.ErrorHandler

+  plug Guardian.Plug.VerifyHeader
-  plug Guardian.Plug.VerifyHeader, claims: %{"typ" => "access"}, realm: "Bearer" plug Guardian.Plug.EnsureAuthenticated end
+  plug Guardian.Plug.EnsureAuthenticated
+end
 ```

 There first part of this pipeline module is some configuration telling the pipeline which modules should be used and then we set up the stream of plugs that the request will go through.

 The first plug is the VerifyHeader plug from Guardian.
-This looks for the token inside of the authorization header of the request that follows the bearer format.
+This looks for the token inside of the authorization header of the request.

 The second plug is the EnsureAuthenticated plug from Guardian.
 This plug ensures that the token it has received is valid.

 Notice how we are using a module that we have not yet defined, which is the ErrorHandler module.
 This module will handle the instances where an error occurs during the authentication process.

-Lets go ahead an create that inside of the auth directory we created earlier.
+Let's go ahead an create that inside of the auth directory we created earlier.

 ```
 ## lib/auth_example_web/auth/error_handler.ex